vaz-rodrigo/DailyProgrammerChallenges/Easy Challenges/Challenge #114 [Easy] Word ladder steps/challenge_text.md

 `cold -> cord -> card -> ward -> warm`

 # Sample input
-Given a word, list all the words that can appear next to it in a word ladder, using [this list of 3,807 four letter words](http://pastebin.com/zY4Xt7iB)
+Challenge: Given a word, list all the words that can appear next to it in a word ladder, using [this list of 3,807 four letter words](http://pastebin.com/zY4Xt7iB)

-`puma`
+Input: `puma`

 # Sample output
 ```